You want smart political talk without the meltdowns?

 It appears to be that he was involved in all of it.

-And one of the one of the points that you didn't make, you made a whole series of points that are so important there, but that there were one hundred and ten classified emails transmitted on that server.
+And one of the points that you didn't make, you made a whole series of points that are so important there, but that there were 110 classified emails transmitted on that server.

-Of those one hundred and ten, there were fifty-two email chains, eight of which contain the most highly classified information.
+Of those 110, there were 52 email chains, eight of which contain the most highly classified information.

-Growth negligence doesn't mean whether or not she decided it was gonna affect the national security of the United States.
+Gross negligence doesn't mean whether or not she decided it was going to affect the national security of the United States.

-Growth negligence under the law uh is basically the law.
+Gross negligence under the law is basically the law.

 Unbelievable.

-And we have to think about, yeah, we have to think about how fast this is.
+We have to think about, yeah, we have to think about how vast this is.

-And of course, I'm certain that there is an ongoing, and we know the inspector general now at the Department of Justice is investigating everything that's connected to Peter Stroke, everything that is connected to the Hillary Clinton email investigation, and I'm I'm positive that they will be forthcoming with a report that's a very important thing.
+And, of course, I'm certain that there is an ongoing, and we know the inspector general now at the Department of Justice is investigating everything that's connected to Peter Stroke, everything that is connected to the Hillary Clinton email investigation, and I'm positive that they will be forthcoming with a report that's going to be quite intense.

 I would just like to know what the attorney general is doing in all of this, because nobody seems to know.